DARPA-4-AUI/OCR/README.md

+## OCR - modified for Bait and Switch patterns detection
-## The project is based on [yolo3](https://github.com/pjreddie/darknet.git) and [crnn](https://github.com/meijieru/crnn.pytorch.git) for Chinese natural scene text detection and recognition.
+The project is based on [ChineseOCR](https://github.com/chineseocr/chineseocr) for Chinese natural scene text detection and recognition.
+Thanks a lot!!!

 ## Environment Setup